-Review: Training courses on the basics and current topics relating to labor market integration
+Review: Training sessions on the fundamentals and current issues in labor market integration

-Information provided by the WelcomeCenter Saxony-Anhalt for full-time and volunteer workers
+Information resources from the WelcomeCenter Saxony-Anhalt for staff and volunteers

-To support regional full-time and volunteer stakeholders as well as all other interested parties, the WelcomeCenter Saxony-Anhalt offered various training courses on the basics and current topics of labor market integration from October 2023 to January 2024.
-Participants had the opportunity to learn about the legal framework, obtain up-to-date background information, and exchange ideas with other stakeholders on regional challenges.
+To support regional professionals and volunteers, as well as anyone else interested, the WelcomeCenter Saxony-Anhalt offered various training sessions on the fundamentals and current issues of labor market integration from October 2023 to January 2024.
+Participants had the opportunity to learn about the legal framework, receive up-to-date background information, and discuss regional challenges with other stakeholders.

-The training courses took place online via Teams and covered the following topics:
+The training sessions took place online via Teams and covered the following topics:

-• Introduction to the legal basis and labor market access for refugees
+• Introduction to the legal framework and labor market access for refugees

 • EU citizens